Skip to main content

 TL;DR - Make the Love Letter Specific Before Making It Romantic

 Before sending it, check the pressure level.
 If the relationship is new or uncertain, leave room for the other person to respond freely.
-If the love is already shared, let the letter become more developed, but only where the extra space adds truth.
+If the love is already shared, let the letter become more detailed, but only where the extra space adds truth.